 But in a nutshell, that's the way it works in and how a taxpayer can try to get more of his paycheck from the IRS.

 ...and that can usually be negotiated pretty quickly from the with the IRS now that that's only a temporary solution.
 The taxpayer still has to make a long term resolution of his taxes.

-If you are dealing with stressful IRS problems and would like us to deal with the IRS for you, contact us today for your free no-obligation strategy session, where Attorney Ramos evaluates your case and creates a personal game-plan along with your free quote.
+If you are dealing with stressful IRS problems and have over 15k in IRS tax debt.
+And if you would like us to deal with the IRS for you, contact us today to request a free strategy session.
+Attorney Ramos will evaluate your case and create a personal resolution plan.

 There is no obligation to retain our services.
 If Attorney Ramos thinks he cannot help you or that you would be better served elsewhere, he will gladly provide recommendations based on what he believes is in your best interest.
 Thank you.